 Take Immediate Action

-If you have been experiencing constant or recurring foot pain over a prolonged period of time, you should seek professional help as soon as possible.
+If you have been experiencing constant or recurring foot pain over a prolonged period of time (approximately more than 3 months), you should seek professional help as soon as possible.
 This is especially so if you can observe visible deformities of your feet.
 Common ailments of the feet include:

-We offer orthotic treatment for the above listed conditions as well as other conditions.
+TLM offers orthotic treatments for the above listed conditions as well as other musculoskeletal conditions that cause foot pain or foot deformities.
 If you suspect you have a foot problem, schedule an appointment with our centre to see how we can help you.